Do you have an Amazon strategy for growth and protection?

 - with large margins

 - and we can get better prices with more volume

 We want to create branded products that meet, or get close to our internal 40/20 rule.
 Aiming for 40% gross margins with 20% operating margins.

 We also stick with a family of products and create product lines around each other.
 It makes it easier to sell both products if they are relevant to each other.

-This way, it helps when we attend tradeshows and events to have a family of products we can showcase, rather than displaying 50 unconnected products.
+This way, it helps when we attend trade shows and events to have a family of products we can showcase, rather than displaying 50 random products.

 Zigging When Others are Zagging

-In hindsight, our saving grace over the years has been knowing who we are and being disciplined (to some extent) with what we invest in.
+In hindsight, our saving grace over the years is knowing who we are, and being disciplined (to some extent) with what we invest in.